 April Birth Flower #2: Sweet Pea

-Sweet peas (Lathyrus odoratus) are annual climbing flowers native to Sicily.
-The blooms are fragile, short-lived in a vase, and the seeds are poisonous.
-They're also one of the most requested spring flowers I carry because the sweet pea fragrance is unreal.
+Sweet peas are climbing annuals, native to Sicily, with blooms that are delicate, fleeting in a vase, and quietly poisonous in seed form.
+They're also one of the most requested spring flowers I carry, because the fragrance is honestly unreal.

 When Meghan Markle married Prince Harry in 2018, the bridal bouquet included sweet peas, lily of the valley, and forget-me-nots that Harry picked from their private garden.
 Three generations of royal connection for one spring flower.

-Every sweet pea in every English-speaking garden traces back to a Franciscan monk named Francesco Cupani, who sent sweet pea seeds from Sicily to England in 1699.
-Dr. Robert Uvedale grew the flowers in Enfield, and by the 1730s sweet pea blooms were being sold commercially.
+Every sweet pea in every English speaking garden traces back to a Franciscan monk named Francesco Cupani, who sent seeds from Sicily to England in 1699.
+Within a few decades they were being sold commercially.

 Daisy vs Sweet Pea: Which Better Fits April Birthdays?